Kevinle76/Web_Design/README.md

 * It should be responsive (using media queries).
 The navigation bar must be similar to the screenshots in the ["Navigation Menu" section](#navigation-menu) (notice the background color change).

-Finally, the website must be deployed to GitHub Pages.

-Once finished, submit links to 1) the deployed app and 2) the GitHub repository.

-Ensure your repository has regular commits and a descriptive `README.md` file.

 ### Considerations